in support of

 Use rhymes to understand eight tune types.
 Up and down arrows indicate up and down beats.

 The book provides sheet music for every tune on the CD.

 Prepare for the theory.
 Learn about tune types, the bodhrán, its history, and famous players.

-Fill in your below to receive a free preview of the Bodhrán Grade 2 Tutor book.
+Click the button below to download a free preview of the Bodhrán Grade 2 Tutor book.
 The preview is an extract from the book and includes one sample tune.
 Audio files are included for you to play along with.

 Fergal is a lovely player and has brought many great young players through his tuition ranks.
 What he’s put together here is a wonderful breakdown of rhythm along to specific melodies from the tradition and will no doubt be a great aide to players coming through.
 More and more people want to learn through some kind of system of notation.
 Fergal and René’s notation is simple to pick up and ideal for this kind of learning.
 Mighty work from mighty men.

 I have read many tutorials over the years but found this one in particular to be really well delivered, with clear and creative instructional methods used throughout.
 Fergal's long history of teaching is evident within the publication and a sincerity comes off each and every page.
 In today’s world of bodhrán playing there are many methods of learning and I thoroughly advise you to pick up a copy of this fantastic tutorial.
 Happy playing.

 "...
 Not only is this package a well thought out introduction to bodhrán playing, it would be well worth investing in if you’re running a slow session or starting to work out accompaniment on guitar or bouzouki.
 A good night of traditional music has to have good foundations.
 Fergal O’Brien’s course is built on solid ground, moreover, his method is one that works."